 The bones (vertebrae) of the spinal column protect nerves that come out of the brain and travel down the back to form the spinal cord.
 Nerve roots are large nerves that branch out from the spinal cord and leave the spinal column between each vertebra.
 The spinal bones are separated by discs.
 These discs cushion the spinal column and put space between the vertebrae.
 The discs allow movement between the vertebrae, which lets allows for bending and reaching.
 With herniated disc:

 - The disc may move out of place (herniate) or break open (rupture) from injury or strain.
 When this happens, there may be pressure on the spinal nerves.
 This can lead to pain, numbness, or weakness.

 - The lower back (lumbar area) of the spine is the most common area affected by a slipped disc.
 The neck (cervical) discs are the second most commonly affected area.
 The upper-to-mid-back (thoracic) discs are rarely involved.

-These situations can weaken the disc tissue and sometimes lead to a slipped disc.
+These situations can weaken the disc tissue and sometimes lead to a herniated slipped disc.

 Signs & Symptoms

 The pain most often occurs on one side of the body.

 - With a slipped disc in the lower back, there may be sharp pain in one part of the leg, hip, or buttocks and numbness in other parts.
 There may also be pain or numbness on the back of the calf or sole of the foot.
 The same leg may also feel weak.

 - With a slipped disc in the neck, there may be pain when moving the neck, deep pain near or over the shoulder blade, or pain that moves to the upper arm, forearm, and fingers.
 There may also be numbness along the shoulder, elbow, forearm, and fingers.